KishorSubbarayalu/Python_DataAnalytics/README.md

 *Top 7 Economical Club, Richest Club, Clubs paying the high wages to their players:*
 - This is very interesting task where we had to do few data cleaning.
-- As we plot will be more inclined to each club, we will remove the rows if any player has no information regarding their club
+- As the plot will be more inclined to each club, we will remove the rows if any player has no information regarding their club
 ![](https://i.imgur.com/bVvw3XK.png)
 - Secondly, the data type of the columns value and wages are object(i.e.string).
 We can't perform mathematical functions such as summation, count with this data type.
 Hence we need to perform some cleaning and convert the data type
 - Before Cleaning